 Several years back a service was developed by a woman who herself played in the UK as a post-graduate.
 It is called TeamGleas.
 Think of it as an athlete promotional service that universities subscribe to.
 They don’t just cover the UK.
 If you, or someone you know, is thinking about playing and going to school abroad, it might be worth having a look (I have no relationship to the firm).

 I’m also aware of playoverseas, which is based in the UK.
-I personally don’t know anything about them, however.
+They have a more wide ranging service that encompasses many sports and has many links to different institutions.
+They do however lack the volleyball history of the two firms above.
 There may be other services out there as well (if you know of any, let me know).

 Keep in mind

 A word of warning is required here.
 You should not expect the same level of support and facilities in the UK as you see at US colleges and universities (especially the higher level ones).
-Volleyball just isn’t that big a sport over there.
+Volleyball just isn’t that big a sport at this point.
 This goes doubly when talking about the non-performance club programs.
 Training for them might only be once or twice a week, possibly with no coach.

 And the competition in BUCS won’t be spectacular.
 Since most teams are club programs, they just aren’t that strong.
 The performance programs, though, are generally linked in with a club playing in one of the top divisions of the National League.
 That’s much more serious, and in some cases includes professional (or at least semi-pro) players.